 To save an applied set of global filters:

-- Open the global filters panel within the Account Hub, or any reporting view in Opportunity Insights or Campaign Analytics (depending on your feature access).
+- Open the global filters panel within Data Studio, or any reporting view in Opportunity Insights or Campaign Analytics (depending on your feature access).

 - Select the criteria you want to filter